perl6-community-modules/perl6-IRC-Client-Plugin-Factoid/DESIGN.md

 The plugin must handle addressed, notice, and private message requests and respond using the same method.

+In addition, the plugin must handle un-addressed channel queries, but this won't be enabled by default.
+This will allow a bot to respond to, say, triggered `!factoid` channel requests or even untriggered messages, such as `hello`.

 ## Adding Factoids

 Adding a new factoid is done by separating the keyword and the definition